dhroth/count_quasars/README.md

 # Output

-When run with the --dryrun argument, the `countQuasars.py` script will show the output plot but will not save any results to disk.
-When this argument is not present, it will save the output plot and tables respectively to `config.outputDir/<current git revision>/config.outFilenamePlt(Tbl)`.
+When run without any options, the `countQuasars.py` script will show the output plot but will not save any results to disk.
+When the --saveOutput argument is present, it will save the output plot and tables respectively to `config.outputDir/<current git revision>/config.outFilenamePlt(Tbl)`.
 Because the output filenames are formatted with only the survey, filter, and reddening (as documented in the